 Also Read: How to Factory Reset your Android Smartphone

 Soon the desktops were not used to send an e-mail, chat with a buddy or play video games, every trait was absorbed by the device which was handy and amazing.

 It went on changing and finally evolved into a device that we have with us today.
 Shop for groceries or clothes, write an e-mail or invite your friends to play games, read articles or prepare your assignments, there is nothing that a smartphone cannot do.

-With infinity display and DSLR like camera lens embedded on phones, HD screens with splendid resolution of 2960*1440, it had enough of innovation.
+With Infinity display and DSLR-like camera lens embedded on phones, HD screens with the splendid resolution of 2960*1440, it had enough of innovation.

 A question rises, what now!